 Deadlifting for climbing.
 It's all the rage, there is no denying that.
 Climbers everywhere are doing it.
 I've done it.
 I've had my athletes do it.
 But why?
 Is it really relevant?
 Should everyone be doing it?

-Before I just launch into this thing like I tend to do, let me briefly give you my weight lifting background, so you can either listen or completely discredit me.
+Before I just launch into this thing like I tend to do, let me briefly give you my weight-lifting background, so you can either listen or completely discredit me.

 And then I quit.
 Cold turkey, for the most part, for years.
-I began doing more bodyweight exercises.
+I began doing more body weight exercises.
 I trained those obsessively, peaking with the ability to do 100 pushups and 100 pullups in 10 minutes.

-And therein may lie the main issue I have with the new deadlift trend.
-"Working out".
+And therein may lie the main issue I have with the new deadlift trend: "working out."
 But we'll get to that.

 Will Deadlifting Make You Stronger?

-How about we take a look at who should be deadlifting (or lifting weights in general), and who shouldn't, and then we can take a look at the basic principles of training that seem all too often ignored in this conversation.
+How about we take a look at who should be deadlifting (or lifting weights in general), and who shouldn't, and then we can take a look at the basic principles of training that seem all too often ignored within this conversation.

-Those Whose Climbing WILL Likely Benefit From Lifting
+Those Whose Climbing WILL Likely Benefit From Lifting:

-Let me reiterate what I just wrote there: I'm talking about those whose CLIMBING will benefit.
+Let me reiterate what I just wrote there: I'm talking about those of you whose CLIMBING will benefit.
 The health benefits of weight lifting are well documented, and shouldn't be overlooked.
 But that isn't what we're discussing here.
 I'm simply talking about the benefits to a person's climbing.
 More precisely, the benefits to a person's climbing based on the assumption that we all have precious little time to spend on training for climbing.
-If you have unlimited training time, then all bets are off and you should definitely be including a weight lifting component into your training.
+If you have unlimited training time, then all bets are off and you should definitely be including a weight lifting component in your training.